MGThePro/squidarr-proxy/Readme.md

 3. Set the API token you set in your docker-compose.yml

 ## TODO
-1. Cancelling downloads or downloads failing could still be a little problematic, though neither are very likely (I think?)
+1. Cancelling downloads or downloads failing could still be a little problematic, though neither are very likely (I think?).
+For now, restarting the container if anything happens should be good enough, as it cleans up after itself at startup.
 2. Once it's ready for prime time - Create the container image via GitHub and make this easy to use